EOSIO/eosio.cdt/docs/06_how-to-guides/30_key-value-api/kv_table/70_how-to-find-in-kv-table.md

 3. Call the `find` method of the `account_name` index defined in the table and pass the account name of the person to be verified.
 4. Check if the `person` was found and return it back to the caller; if person was not found return an empty `person` object.

-Refer to the following possible implementation to implement an action to find a particular `person` identified by the `account_name` in the `address_table` and returns the person back to the caller:
+Refer to the following reference implementation to implement an action to find a particular `person` identified by the `account_name` in the `address_table` and returns the person back to the caller:

 `smartcontract.hpp`